7 Fundamental Change Management Models

 Bridges Transition Model

 Similar to the Kubler-Ross change curve, the Bridges Transition Model is another people-centered approach to change management.
-However, unlike the Kubler-Ross change curve, the Bridges Transition Model focuses on the transition to the change and people's experience rather than the change itself.

 According to the Bridges Transition Model, the key to change management isn't the results of the change, but the way the employees let go of the old and accept the new.
 The Bridges Transition Model is best used during large changes to help employees through the process.
 There are three stages that occur when people transition to change: